Xrm.Utility.lookupObjects to add records to a subgrid

 To see how Microsoft leverages Xrm.Utility.lookupObjects, it’s possible to use the browser debugger to view the file Main_system_library.js.

-Referring to Figure 1, when the button ‘Add Existing Court Orders’ (the out of the box version) is pressed, it sets the ‘regarding’ attribute to the case review.
+Referring to Figure 1, when the button ‘Add Existing Court Orders’ (the out of the box version) is pressed, it sets the ‘regarding’ on the Court Order to the Case Review.
 It achieves this by using a hidden parameter called ‘createFromEntity’ (see below).

 Xrm.Utility.lookupObject({